-Rise Above – In honour of the Clayton Family, the Looking Glass Foundation awards this scholarship to someone who is making a difference through community service and leadership.
+Rise Above Scholarship – The Looking Glass Foundation awards this scholarship to an exemplary volunteer who is making a difference for individuals in our community through peer support mentoring and pro-recovery leadership.

-Pursue Your Passion Scholarship – The Looking Glass Foundation awards this scholarship in recognition of someone’s passion, excitement, and enthusiasm for a goal or ideal – around which they have special aspirations for higher learning.
+Pursue Your Passion Scholarship - The Looking Glass Foundation awards this scholarship in recognition of someone's passion, tenacity, and enthusiasm for their chosen academic path and the career they plan to follow.

 Past Scholarship Winners